erikvorhes/dotcom/src/content/is.md

 All of the content and site logic exists [on GitHub](https://github.com/erikvorhes/dotcom); feel free to file an issue if something is broken or incorrect.
 You're even welcome to submit a <abbr title="pull request">PR</abbr> if you're feeling especially helpful.

-I didn't use any LLMs while constructing this site or what I've written on it.
-You're welcome to quote, contend with, or remix anything on here but I'd appreciate a citation --- and please let me know what you're doing with it!
+I didn't use any LLMs while constructing this site or when writing for it.^[Well, at least not knowlingly.
+AI is embedded in everything, it seems.]
+You're welcome to quote, contend with, or remix anything on here but I'd appreciate a citation --- and please let me know what you're doing with it; the internet is better when it is a web of connections and shared knowlege.^[One day maybe I'll take the time to add commenting functionality.]

 ### Fonts in Use